nvenayak/impact/readme.md

 	pip install -r requirements.txt

-Install the package, if you are to be updating the package at all, I recommend
+Install the package, use develop mode to ensure all the relative paths remain correct.

     python setup.py develop